Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

 \subsubsection{Generation Traces}

 Videos generated by neural networks (e.g., generative adversarial networks) are also known as ``deepfake videos''.
 Among them, deepfake videos containing vivid, generated human faces have been used for impersonating celebrities and brought negative impacts.
 The past few years have witnessed significant progress in detecting visual deepfakes.
-With reference to how deepfake videos are created, detection methods leverage clues generated at different steps including camera fingerprints, biological signals, visual artifacts, and temporal consistency~\cite{mirsky2021deepfakesurvey}.
+With reference to how deepfake videos are created~\cite{mirsky2021deepfakesurvey}, detection methods leverage clues generated at different steps including model fingerprints~\cite{yu2019attributing}, biological signals~\cite{matern2019exploiting}, and temporal consistency~\cite{yang2019exposing,haliassos2021lips}.
 With recent advances in Text-To-Speech and Voice Conversion algorithms, generating fake audio that is indistinguishable for humans become easier and attracted increasing attention.
 ASVspoof challenges~\cite{yamagishi2022lessons} were organized for accelerating progress in deepfake audio detection.
-Most existing works for fake audio detection adopt handcrafted acoustic features like Mel-frequency cepstral coefficients (MFCC), linear frequency cepstral coefficient (LFCC), and constant-Q cepstral coefficients (CQCC) and apply classifiers such as Gaussian mixture model and light convolutional neural network to make predictions.
-Recent work also attempts to leverage pretrained wave2rec-style models for speech representation extraction and build the end-to-end framework~\cite{lv2022fake}.
+Most existing works for fake audio detection adopt hand-crafted acoustic features like Mel-frequency cepstral coefficients (MFCC), linear frequency cepstral coefficient (LFCC), and constant-Q cepstral coefficients (CQCC) and apply classifiers such as Gaussian mixture model and light convolutional neural network to make predictions.
+Recent work also attempts to leverage pre-trained wav2vec-style models for speech representation extraction and build an end-to-end framework~\cite{lv2022fake}.

-\cite{zhou2021jointdf} present a joint audiovisual deepfake detection task that handles the case that either one (or both) of the visual or auditory modalities have been manipulated for the first time.
-Learned intrinsic synchronization between video and audio is proven to boost the performance of both video-based and audio-based deepfake detection as well as whole sequence prediction.
+Joint audio-visual deepfake detection is to handle the case that the visual or/and auditory modalities have been manipulated.
+Detection methods focus on learning intrinsic (a)synchronization between video and audio frames in real and fake videos~\cite{zhou2021jointdf,mittal2020emotions}.
+Moreover, different modalities can also supplement each other for final judgments~\cite{khalid2021evaluation}.